hackandcode-at/hackandcode-at/README.md

 I'm a Developer, Server Admin, Hacker or just the crazy Linux dude.

-And before you ask: Yes, the Tattoo is real.
+And before you ask: Yes, the tattoo is real.

 If you are interessted in coding tutorials, feel free to watch one of my crash courses on [YouTube](https://www.youtube.com/channel/UC7bRlNSCSDqgOwyt5ZxnPfA).